Compact Pulse Schedules for High-Fidelity Single-Flux Quantum Qubit Control: Leakage Removal via Ramps

 While the SFQ Hamiltonian in \cref{eqn:Equiv_RWA_H} is equivalent to the continuous drive in \cref{eqn:Microwave_Drive_Ham_DRAG} up to an RWA, we require all the SFQ kick angles $\theta$ to be identical, as this is fixed by the circuit capacitances~\cite{Leonard2019}.
 As such, we approximate the DRAG condition introduced in \cref{eq:DRAG} by first equating the integrated pulses:

-We quantize this relation, with $\int_0^{t_\mathrm{r}} \Omega_x(t) dt = n\theta$, where $n$ is the effective number of pulses in the $x$ direction.
-Using the relation in \cref{eqn:Equiv_Drive_Amp}, we describe the target number of kicks in the $x$ direction as
+We quantize this relation, with $\int_0^{t_\mathrm{r}} \Omega_x(t) dt = n\theta$, where $n$ is the effective number of pulses producing qubit rotation about the $x$ axis.
+Using the relation in \cref{eqn:Equiv_Drive_Amp}, we describe the target number of kicks timed to produce the $x$-axis rotation as

 The goal is thus to find ``SFQ ramps'', or specific sets of SFQ pulses, that implement \cref{eqn:SFQ_DRAG}.
 In this sense, the evolution of the system will be decomposed into three pieces: the on-ramp evolution, an SFQ ``pulse train'' corresponding to a set of SFQ kicks, and an ``off-ramp'' evolution, as depicted in \mbox{\cref{fig:Pulse_Shape_SFQ}(c):}